hamlim/blog/pages/posts/2021/march/on-code-review.md

 also phrase most feedback in the form of a question.
-I've seen both of these help to clear up the review for the author, and also approaches from a standpoint of the changeset being an opportunity for learning and discussion rather than an opportunity to meet some obsurdly high bar for standards.
+I've seen both of these help to clear up the review for the author, and also approaches from a standpoint of the changeset being an opportunity for learning and discussion rather than an opportunity to meet some absurdly high bar for standards.

 These frequently look like: